ecocurious2/MultiGeiger/docs/source/development.rst

 Building the docs with Sphinx
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Documentation is written in English and translated to other languages from that source (initially German).

 The documentation (in reStructuredText format, .rst) is in ``docs/source/``,
 ``index.rst`` is the starting point there.

 To build the docs, you need to have Sphinx_ installed and run: